vickytnz/accessibility-examples/README.md

 You can add examples by:

-1. forking this repository
+1. forking this repository - look for the button called 'fork' at the top of the page
+2. then go into the repository on your computer and install the govuk prototype kit
-2. copying app/views/_COPY-ME folder and naming it the task you want (no spaces)
+3. copying app/views/_COPY-ME folder and naming it the task you want (no spaces)
-3. making the changes that you want to show (if you want to show multiple pages in the same scenario or information after the 'continue' button ask for extra support)
+4. making the changes that you want to show (if you want to show multiple pages in the same scenario or information after the 'continue' button ask for extra support)
-4. adding the name of the changes to the title array on /layouts/bespoke.html (or admin can do this for you)
+5. adding the name of the changes to the title array on /layouts/bespoke.html (or admin can do this for you)
-5. pushinge the changes back as a change request.
+6. pushinge the changes back as a change request.

 This is being done as a personal project so it may take a while to respond.